 Three FSAs are offered to eligible Federal employees:

 A Health Care FSA (HCFSA), through which you may use pre-tax allotments to pay for certain health care expenses that are not reimbursed by FEHB or any other health plan and not claimed on your income tax return.
-The maximum amount that you may allocate in any tax year is $2,500 and the minimum is $250.
+The maximum amount that you may allocate in 2015 is $2,550 and the minimum is $100.

 A Limited Expense health Care Flexible Savings Account (LEX HCFSA) allows you to set aside pre-tax dollars each pay period to pay for eligible dental and vision expenses.
 LEX HCFSAs are only available to employees who are enrolled, or will be enrolled, in a FEHB High Deductible Health Plan (HDHP) with a Health Savings Account (HSA).
 Please see the FAQs to learn more about this opportunity.
 Be aware that IRS rules do not allow you to be enrolled in a HDHP with a HSA and have a "general purpose" HCFSA at the same time.
 However, you can still elect a Limited Expense Health Care Flexible Spending Account (LEX HCFSA) and/or a Dependent Care Flexible Spending Account (DCFSA).
 For information on Health Savings Accounts, click here.

 A list of eligible expenses that may be claimed can be accessed through the FSAFEDS Website.

 You will need to read and agree to the FSAFEDS Terms and Conditions before you can make your elections.
 The enrollment process is explained at the FSAFEDS Website (see Quick Links).